guppy57/guppy57/README.md

-## Hi there my name is Armaan, but I go by Guppy 👋
+## Hi, I'm Armaan, but I go by Guppy 👋

 ### I'm currently...